 Survey the situation

 Got views?
 Cash in!
-Download the Google Opinion Rewards app for Android and you can earn Google Play credit for answering 10-second surveys about your shopping habits.
+Download the Google Opinion Rewards app and you can earn Google Play credit for answering 10-second surveys about your shopping habits.
 ‘High-shopping females’ tend to earn the most – so if you’re one of those, you’re in luck.

 Go to the polls